 Table.6 Item(4 Item) Comparative results between Japan and the UK in the analysis of

-Source: prepared by the National Institute of Pharmaceutical Industry Policy based on information available on the C2H website and NICE's evaluation guidance
+Source: prepared by The Office of Pharmaceutical Industry Researchbased on information available on the C2H website and NICE's evaluation guidance

-Although the costs incorporated into the analysis for the surveyed items (4 items) differed depending on the comparison and contrast techniques used in the analysis, only the portion of the costs that corresponded to Japanese public healthcare costs was included in the analysis for both Japan and the UK (for the UK, the results were from NICE), while for the UK, caregiver quality of life was included in the denominator for ICER.
+Although the costs incorporated into the analysis for the surveyed items (four items) varied depending on the comparison and contrast techniques used, only the portion of the costs that corresponded to Japanese public health care costs was included in the analysis for both Japan and the UK (for the UK, the results were from NICE), while in the UK, caregiver quality of life was included in the denominator of ICERs for some items.
 In the U.K., however, the denominator of the ICER includes the caregiver's quality of life.
 Based on these results, we reviewed the overall evaluation of the four items based on the UK NICE evaluation guidance for the differences between the UK and Japan, and listed the factors that led to their consideration ( Table 7 ).

 Table.7 Item(4 Item) Comparison between Japan and the U.K. of the position of the analysis and the scope of costs included in the analysis of

-Note: The items that correspond to the costs in Table 7 are extracted from the reports published on the C2H website and in the NICE's evaluation guidance.
+Note: Costs in Table 7 are extracted from those listed in the reports published on the C2H website and in NICE's evaluation guidance.

 Note: The costs in Table 7 are extracted from those listed in the reports published in C2H and in NICE's evaluation guidance, so there are some costs that are not used by the comparison and contrast technique.